aikonse/aikon-role-manager/readme.txt

 ### Manage Roles
 - Create, edit, and delete user roles with ease.
-- Safeguard your site by managing roles responsibly – the plugin warns against removing roles that might lock you out of your website.
 - Maintain flexibility and control over your site's access permissions.

 ### Manage Capabilities